Brookstead, Queensland: History

 The name Brookstead is derived from brook indicating creek/watercourse, and stede (Dutch) or stadt (German) indicating place, together meaning a creek-side camping place.

 On 21 January 1908, local residents requested a school but there was a dispute about the best location for the school and the government did not proceed with a school.
 In January 1913, residents again requested a school, but remained divided as to its location.
 A school inspector visited the district and recommended a specific site on the main Pittsworth Road and the government agreed to erect a 24 by 16 ft school building.
 However, the local residents disagreed with the proposed location and instead the local school building committee purchased a 6 acre site from B. T. Howells, the secretary of the school building committee.
 The site was on Pittsworth Road about half a mile east of Brookstead railway station and to the south of the intersection of the railway line and the Gore Highway.
 Brookstead State School was officially opened on 25 January 1915 by Donald Mackintosh, the Member of the Queensland Legislative Assembly for Pittsworth.
 The first head teacher was Emily Kate Cottle.
 Following ongoing problems with the school grounds being waterlogged after heavy rains, in 1951 the school building was relocated to its present site with an adjacent teacher's residence built in 1958.
 In 1964, the school was enlarged and modernised.

-The foundation stone ceremony for St Matthews Anglican Church was held on Sunday 26 August 1923 with Archdeacon Osborne officiating.
+The foundation stone ceremony for St Matthew's Anglican Church was held on Sunday 26 August 1923 with Archdeacon Osborne officiating.
 The church was opened and dedicated by the Venerable Alfred Davies on 30 March 1924.
 Its closure circa 2014 was approved by Bishop Cameron Venables.